Broadway Auditorium

 Broadway Auditorium is a former multipurpose arena in Buffalo, New York.
 It was part of a complex that first opened as Broadway Arsenal in 1858 to accommodate the 65th and 74th Regiments of the New York National Guard.
 The facility was expanded in 1884 with the addition of a drill hall and administration building to become the Sixty-Fifth Regiment Armory.
 The armory was decommissioned in 1907, and the City of Buffalo opened the vacant drill hall as Broadway Auditorium in 1913.

 Broadway Auditorium was home to the Buffalo Majors (AHA), Buffalo Bowmans (IPLL), Canisius Golden Griffins (NCAA) and Buffalo Bisons (NBL).
 It hosted notable events including the Six Days of Buffalo (1910–1940), NBA Tournament (1911), ABC National Tournament (1914, 1921, 1925 and 1931), NYSPHSAA Basketball Championship (1927), and the World Championship Series (1931–1939).
 Jimmy Slattery fought at the venue 73 times in his Hall of Fame boxing career, highlighted by his 1930 win over Lou Scozza to become NYSAC Light Heavyweight Champion.

-After closing in 1940, the building was used as barracks for the 712th Military Police Battalion during World War II.
-It has served as the Broadway Garage public works storage facility for the City of Buffalo since 1948.
-The former auditorium is recognized as the world's oldest surviving structure that has hosted professional ice hockey, and has been targeted for historic preservation.
+After closing in 1940, the complex was used as barracks for the 712th Military Police Battalion during World War II.
+The former auditorium began serving as public works storage facility Broadway Garage (known colloquially as Broadway Barns) after the arsenal was demolished in 1948.
+Following renovations slated to begin in 2024, the building will reopen as a sports complex.

 History

 Planning and construction

 Broadway Arsenal was designed by architect Calvin N. Otis and constructed in 1858.
 The $45,000 facility was funded by New York State to accommodate the 65th and 74th Regiments of the New York National Guard.
 The Niagaras of Buffalo, a baseball team playing in the National Association of Base Ball Players, began using the arsenal grounds as a practice field in 1865.

 The 74th Regiment moved to Virginia Street Armory in 1868.

 New York State funded the facility's conversion to the Sixty-Fifth Regiment Armory in 1884, adding a drill hall and administration building at a cost of $25,025.75.
+Major George J. Metzker of the 65th Regiment designed and oversaw construction of both the drill hall and administration building.
 President-elect Grover Cleveland dedicated the new drill hall during a ceremony on January 13, 1885.

 The armory was decommissioned on February 1, 1907, when the 65th Regiment moved to newly built Masten Avenue Armory.